.

 14. Look at the puzzle.
 Which piece completes the puzzle?

-Math Lesson Curriculum Aligned to AZ Standard for Mathematical Practice 3.MP.3 Construct viable arguments and critique the reasoning of others.
+Basic Math Lesson 14: Construct viable argument and critique the reasoning of other

 Explain your answer